 - Will any areas not be included in your report, and what is the condition of those areas?
 In addition to the structural, plumbing, mechanical and electrical systems, we look at the exteriors, the roof system, attics, and fireplaces along with the ventilation and insulation in the home.
 However, in colder weather, outside surfaces such as the patio, deck, roof or driveway cannot be inspected if they are covered with snow or ice.

 In addition to residential home inspections, Ace Home Inspections offers the following property inspection services: re-inspections, pre-listing inspections, termite, and mold inspections.

 We offer residential inspections for single-family and multi-family homes in Brooklyn, the Bronx, Staten Island, and nearby boroughs in New York City.
-For this reason, we follow New York State’s Standards of Practice and Code of Ethics.
-Call Ace Home Inspections if you need a qualified home inspector or a licensed mold assessor near you in New York City.
+We follow the New York State’s Standards of Practice and Code of Ethics.
+Call Ace Home Inspections if you need a local qualified home inspector or a licensed mold assessor.

 NYS Licensed Home Inspector

 NYS Licensed Termite Inspector